 1. Say sayonara to slugs

-Slugs are the bane of a gardener’s life – but you don’t need to buy expensive, chemical-laden slug pellets to keep them at bay.
+Slugs are the bane of a gardener’s life – but you don’t need to buy the expensive or best lawn mower, chemical-laden slug pellets to keep them at bay.

 Slugs hate rough surfaces, so putting crushed nut or sea-shells on the top level of soil can be surprisingly effective in repelling them.

 Slugs hate coffee grounds and copper tape – but they love beer!

 The slimy pests also hate caffeine (as it dries out their bodies) so scattering used coffee grounds around new seedlings also works well.